Step 1: Character Concept

 Nation and Race

 A character’s nationality and race help to develop your culture, everything from the knowledge you possess about the world around you, to the way you dress and sometimes even your combat style.
-Characters can purchase racial abilities as they reach particular milestones (50XP, 100XP, etc) Each racial ability costs 8 experience points.
+Characters can purchase racial abilities as they reach particular milestones (50XP, 100XP, etc).

 Character Background and History

-- Combat Attributes: Combat attributes are main source of combat related advantages and combat abilities.
-Each attribute has a per day and per combat ability that can be purchased- choose from Brutality, Resilience, Dexterity, Ingenuity and Empathy.
-Character point costs vary by attribute.
+- Combat Traits: Combat traits are main source of combat related advantages and combat abilities.
+Each attribute has a per day and per combat ability that can be purchased.

-- Non Combat Skills: These skills represent professions or crafts that characters can purchase.
+- Non-Combat Skills: These skills represent professions or crafts that characters can purchase.
 Items made from these skills can be used in game or sold and traded to other characters.
 Choose from Academia, Smithing, Tinkering and Alchemy.
-Character point costs vary by skill.

 - Magic Schools: Magic schools represent a specific style of magic unique to its caster’s way of thought.
-All spell schools cost 10 experience points but you must buy mana or other resources necessary for casting.
+All spell schools cost the same experience points but you must buy mana or other resources necessary for casting.
 Please see your specific spell school for costs.

-Find a costume and weapons!
-Need some inspiration, check out the Pinterest boards in each Kingdom & Culture section.
+Find a costume & weapons and make a packing list or inquire about our Assistance Program!
+Need some inspiration?
+Check out the Pinterest boards in each Culture section.

-Get directions and pack your bags!
-We look forward to playing with you!
+Get directions to the current Event Site and pack your bags!
+We look forward to welcoming you to Altera Awakens community and adventuring along side you!

-If you have any questions or need help getting started, e-mail [email protected].
+If you have any questions or need help getting started don’t hesitate to Contact Us